NgAngus/HousingPrices/README.md

 # Housing Price Predictor
-Open notebook.ipynb where EDA, model and model tuning attemptsare located.
+Open notebook.ipynb where EDA, model and model tuning attempts are located.
 Script file is used for Kaggle Submission.
+Link to Kaggle Submission here: https://www.kaggle.com/iamangoo/housing-prices